 4. Audit Your Workflow Procedures

 You should take corrective action if your workflow isn’t working as intended.
 This can include making changes to the system or adding new processes to help correct problems.
-You should also ensure that the changes are communicated to all employees, so they understand what needs to be done and why it is important.
+You should also ensure that the changes are communicated to all employees so they understand what needs to be done and why it is important.

-It may seem like a lot of work, but in the end, it will be worth it because you will have more productive employees who can focus on the things that matter most.
+It may seem like a lot of work, but it will be worth it in the end because you will have more productive employees who can focus on the things that matter most.

 If you are ready for your business to be paper free, we are ready to help!